We have information you must know before you buy the Land Cruiser.

 On the highway, the Land Cruiser offers sharp handling (for an SUV) and a secure environment.
 More precise than bigger trucks, and immune to smaller traffic on sheer bulk alone, the Land Cruiser driver will rarely feel threatened no matter how competitive the morning commute may become.

-Throttle response is quite good from the 5.7-liter V8, a 381-horsepower engine shared with the Tundra full-size pickup.
-This powerful engine delivers 401 pound-feet of torque, and decent fuel economy (for the vehicle's size and weight), especially on the highway, where it is rated to deliver up to 18 mpg.
+Throttle response is quite good from the 5.7-liter V8.
+Rated at 381 horsepower at 5600 rpm and 401 pound-feet of torque at 3600 rpm, the 5.7-liter engine is shared with the Tundra full-size pickup.
 Toyota has incorporated the latest variable valve timing technology, cam lobe design, and intake manifold tuning to optimize the engine for power output, fuel economy and reduced emissions.
 Like any good truck engine, the 5.7-liter allows the Land Cruiser to loaf around at low rpm and still offer ready throttle response.

-A good part of the drivability improvements are due to use of a slick six-speed automatic transmission.
+The 6-speed automatic transmission enhances drivability.
 The transmission offers a very low first gear for heavy loads, and two overdrive gears at the top, including a super overdrive top gear that accounts for the smooth, efficient highway cruise mode.
 As we drove on a variety of highways and mountain roads, the transmission always seemed to be in the right gear, and without hunting back and forth.
 The automatic is computer controlled, constantly cross-checking with the engine to determine a shift pattern based on driving conditions.
 We noticed that, when decelerating down a long highway incline in sixth gear, the transmission would automatically downshift to fifth or even fourth gear to supply engine braking.
-It felt good and made it easier to drive.
+It felt secure and made it easier to drive.

-While the Land Cruiser is a full-time 4WD truck, with a nominal torque bias of 40/60 front/rear, it drives and feels more like a rear-wheel-drive vehicle in normal conditions, with stable tracking and light, easy steering with no apparent torque steer.
+Land Cruiser is a full-time four-wheel-drive truck, with a nominal torque bias of 40/60 front/rear.
+However, it drives and feels more like a rear-wheel-drive vehicle in normal conditions, with stable tracking and light, easy steering with no apparent torque steer.
 Should front wheels begin to slip, up to 70 percent of engine torque can be instantly biased to the rear.
 On the other hand, should the rear wheels begin to slip, the torque ratio changes to a maximum of 50/50, for ideal stability and balance.
-We did not encounter these kinds of conditions on our summer-day test drive, but our experience is that these types of drive-system transitions can be routinely handled by modern 4WD systems without most drivers taking notice.

 Brakes are stout four-wheel discs, as they need to be with a vehicle of this size and weight.
 Pedal travel allows for a slight squish before the brakes begin to grip, at which point large calipers progressively haul down the Land Cruiser's nearly three tons with minimal effort.
-The ABS also works on non-paved surfaces, and the brakes are improved by Toyota's Brake Force Distribution (to equalize braking forces between front and rear wheels) and Brake Assist (which can shorten distances in panic stops).
+The four-wheel-multi-terrain anti-lock braking system automatic selects the optimal ABS profile to provide the most suitable brake force for on- and off-road driving.
+The brakes are enhanced by Electronic Brake-force Distribution (to equalize braking forces between front and rear wheels) and Brake Assist (which can assist the driver in panic stops).

 And for those moments when push does come to shove, the Land Cruiser lives up to the capability requirements of a traditional, authentic four-wheel-drive truck.